syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapChart/Getting-Started.md

-The architecture gives a clear idea on how the control rendering takes place at client-side and all other analytical operations on each action takes place at server-side.
+The architecture gives you a clear idea on how the control rendering takes place at client-side and all other analytical operations on each action takes place at server-side.

 ## Service for OLAP Controls